betahope/TSC-Charles-Hope/README.md

 - [hello@thesystemconsultant.com](mailto:hello@thesystemconsultant.com)
 - [+353 21 20 21 111](tel:+353212021111)

-Our business hours are from **Monday to Friday, 9 AM to 6 PM** Irih time.
+Our business hours are from **Monday to Friday, 9 AM to 6 PM** Irish time.